kimjonghoon/SpringBbs/README.md

 ### 5. BoardMapper.xml

-	Comment out the code of &lt;!-- Oracle --&gt;
+	Comment out the code of <!-- Oracle -->
-	Uncomment the code of &lt;!-- MySql --&gt;
+	Uncomment the code of <!-- MySql -->

 ### 6. UserMapper.xml

-	Comment out the code of &lt;!-- Oracle --&gt;
+	Comment out the code of <!-- Oracle -->
-	Uncomment the code of &lt;!-- MySql --&gt;
+	Uncomment the code of <!-- MySql -->

 ## for Admin Test
 After sign up, add admin role as following.